tpavlek/tpavlek-me/source/_posts/2020-04-20-mike-nickel-rape-joke-responsibility.blade.md

 Mike Nickel is incorrectly lambasting the hardworking City of Edmonton staff and council for lack of leadership and irresponsible spending during a pandemic.

-I think the councillor needs to address if he believes what he's doing now is leadership, and what he thinks responsibility looks like.
+The councillor needs to address if he believes what he's doing now is leadership, and what he thinks responsibility looks like.
 It seems for Mike Nickel, "taking full responsibility" is avoiding taking any responsibility at all.
 It's time for the councillor to be held accountable for what he says in public and on social media.